ulkerg/GoncaUlkerHayta-AygazMachineLearning/README.md

 while also achieving strong results for churners (Class 1) with a precision of 0.94 and recall of 0.93.
 Overall, the model maintains a high accuracy of 0.98, demonstrating robust performance even with the class imbalance.

+#

 Unsupervised

 Silhouette Score: 0.42231604790285676

+#In a churn prediction problem, we cannot directly use unsupervised learning algorithms.
+In such problems, we can perform clustering to identify customer segments with a high likelihood of churn.
+After clustering, it would be more appropriate to continue with supervised algorithms.

+#In this project, I aimed to select the right features and the optimal number of clusters to achieve a high Silhouette Score.
+Looking at the Silhouette Score, we can say that the clustering is bad.